Search results for

 Price: Free

 Many music player apps have equalizers built in.
 Some notable examples include UAPP (up to 10-band), jetAudio (up to 20-band), and Neutron Player (up to 60-band).
 These apps have effective equalizers that actually seem to change the sound.
 However, they only work within the app.
 Thus, those of you who stream music can’t use the equalizers in these apps for your streaming music.
 On the other hand, those with private collections can use these all day.
-Music player apps vary in price and functionality, but it’s almost difficult to find a bad one these days.
+Music player apps vary in price and functionality, but it’s almost impossible to find a bad one these days.
+We have listed USB Audio Player PRO below.

 On-device equalizers